Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 A phase 3 trial may study different doses of the same drug, different drug combinations or different sequences of giving drugs (for example, which drug is best to give first).

 In a phase 3 trial, people are randomized (chosen by chance) to get either the new treatment or the standard treatment.
-They don’t get to choose which treatment they will get.
+They don’t get to choose which treatment they will get (their health care providers also don’t get to choose which treatment they will get).
 This ensures the study results reflect the true benefits and risks of the new treatment.

 Phase 4 (phase IV) trials